-Change in fair value of preferred stock warrant liability was \$1.6 million for the year ended December 31, 2014 compared to \$3.5 million for the year ended December 31, 2013.
-The amounts recorded in each of 2014 and 2013 were due to increases in the fair value of our convertible preferred stock as compared with the prior year.
-The smaller amount recorded in 2014 was due to a smaller increase in the value of the underlying stock as compared with the prior year.
-The preferred stock warrants were net exercised upon the completion of the IPO and are no longer subject to remeasurement.
+Change in fair value of preferred stock warrant liability was zero for the year ended December 31, 2015 compared to \$(1.6) million for the year ended December 31, 2014.
+The preferred stock warrants were net exercised upon the completion of our IPO in June 2014 and were no longer subject to remeasurement.